ksk-science/Unitree-temperature-monitor/README.md

 ## 🎬 Demo

 The visualization displays all 29 motors of the G1 robot with:
+- **Temperature Monitoring**:
   - Surface temperature (external housing)
   - Winding temperature (internal coil - typically hotter)
   - Average temperature with smooth color gradients
+- **Live Position Tracking** (when connected to real robot):
+  - Real-time joint angle visualization
+  - Accurate kinematic representation of robot pose
+  - Position data displayed in degrees and radians
+- **Interactive Features**:
-- Interactive part selection for detailed motor info
+  - Click on any robot part for detailed motor information
+  - Toggle position visualization on/off
+  - Auto-rotation and wireframe modes

 ## 📋 Prerequisites